dolphinxx/fjs/fjs/README.md

 1. Set `Vm.reserveUndefined=true` to convert JS `undefined` to `DART_UNDEFINED`(a const Symbol).

-2. JS `Number` values without fractional part are stored as `int` in QuickJS, and thus transferred to type `int` in Dart.
+2. JS `Number` values without fractional part are stored as `int` in QuickJS, and thus converted to type `int` in Dart.

 3. A Dart `DateTime` is constructed for JS `Date` value if `Vm.constructDate=true`.